mohvel022/Tuber/README.md

 - Getting the layouts right

 ###Android
+We were successful in creating a user friendly UI for the Android.
+A few things we had a hard time with when working with Android:
+- Converting the Json file to the objects we needed.
+- Making the dynamic scrolling list was tough because of the limitations of code we knew, so we had to learn a lot of code to be able implement that

 ###Web
 We created and consumed our own api.
 For the web development we used